OzzyGoylusun/SQL-Case-Study-Analysing-Unicorn-Companies/README.md

 Without this filter, our major custom-made table responsible for fetching necessary bits from each table would also be heavily damaged.

-Here below, that's where we bring our table-shaped filter to action:
+Here below, that's where we bring our table-shaped filter into action:

 ```sql
 SELECT DISTINCT INDUSTRY,